 Low-Carb Baked Greek Meatballs with Feta and Oregano (Video)

 These Low-Carb Baked Greek Meatballs with Feta and Oregano look a bit messy while they’re cooking, but you won’t mind that once you’re eating them!
-These delicious meatballs are low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet phase one.
-Use the Diet-Type Index to find more recipes like this one.
+These delicious meatballs are low-carb, Keto, low-glycemic, and gluten-free.
+Use Beef Recipes to find more recipes like this one.

 Watch the video to see if you might like to make